When to visit the vet?

 Therapy

-The treatment of mucopolysaccharidoses in dogs is currently limited and focuses primarily on relieving symptoms and improving the quality of life of the affected animal.
+The therapy of mucopolysaccharidoses in dogs is currently limited and focuses primarily on alleviating symptoms and improving the quality of life of the affected animal.
 A curative therapy that completely cures the disease is not currently available.

-Symptomatic treatment may include physical therapy, pain relievers, and anti-inflammatory medications to improve mobility and relieve Pain.
+Symptomatic treatment may include physiotherapy, Pain relievers, and anti-inflammatory medications to improve mobility and relieve Pain.
 Surgical intervention may be necessary for eye diseases to preserve or restore vision.

 In some cases, enzyme replacement therapy may be considered, in which the missing enzyme is administered in the form of medication.
 However, this therapy is complex and expensive and is not available for all forms of MPS.